FirebaseExtended/firebase-arduino/serial_protocol.md

 	>>PUSH /user/aturning/login_timestamps 1455052043
 	<<+-K94eLnB0rAAvfkh_WC2

-##PUSH_BULK
+##PUSH$
 Similar to PUSH but used to write multiline strings or raw binary data.
+Data format is similar to the batch string ($) return type, we specify the $DATA_BYTE_COUNT on the same line as SET$ then a newline and all data.

 Receiver will wait until a timeout for client to send $DATA_BYTE_COUNT worth of data before becoming responsive again.
 ###Usage
-	PUSH_BULK $PATH $DATA_BYTE_COUNT $DATA
+	PUSH_BULK $PATH $DATA_BYTE_COUNT
+	$DATA
 ###Response
 	$KEY
 ###Examples
-	>>PUSH /user/aturning/quotes 91 We can only see a short distance ahead,
+	>>PUSH /user/aturning/quotes 91
+	>>We can only see a short distance ahead,
 	>>but we can see plenty there that needs to be done.
 	<<+-K94eLnB0rAAvfkh_WC3